Harmades/js13k-2019/design.md

 ## Graphics

 Graphics are round and flat like [this](https://codepen.io/desandro/pen/YebMXQ).
-Player;, platform elements should be composed of simple geometries.
+Player, platform elements and props should be composed of simple geometries.

 ## Music